lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>Two other documents heightened anticipation: “Two Thousand Plans Toward AD 2000: a Kaleidoscopic Global Plan to See the World Evangelized by AD 2000 and Beyond,” prepared by a 15-member task force directed by Barrett; and “AD 2000 Global Goals: A Selection of 168 Proposed Great Commission Goals.”</p>

-<p>A Call for Unprecedented Cooperation<br>
+<h3>A Call for Unprecedented Cooperation</h3>
-The common theme in these documents—a plea that Christians from many backgrounds recognize each others’ initiatives, build upon them in a new level of cooperation and coordination, and shun a “standalone, self-sufficient” posture—was also the driving force behind the consultation itself.
+<p>The common theme in these documents—a plea that Christians from many backgrounds recognize each others’ initiatives, build upon them in a new level of cooperation and coordination, and shun a “standalone, self-sufficient” posture—was also the driving force behind the consultation itself.
 Organizers hoped to foster networking and peer reviews, prevent unnecessary duplication, lay the foundation for subsequent national and regional consultations, and promote the development of “Biblical, measurable, and strategic” AD 2000 goals.</p>

 <p>Pre-consultation literature eloquently spoke of the need to appropriate the “corporate giftedness” of the global Church and to give special emphasis to unreached peoples and other unevangelized populations.
 A December 5 cover letter characterized the “kaleidoscopic global plan” as “a collective action plan for the next 24 months or so for those committed to achieving ‘something beautiful for God’ by AD 2000.”</p>

-<p>72 Hours Packed With Activity
+<h3>72 Hours Packed With Activity</h3>
-These aspirations were fanned by Thomas Wang’s opening address on January 5.
+<p>These aspirations were fanned by Thomas Wang’s opening address on January 5.
 Reminding participants of the few years remaining before AD 2000 and the brevity of the 72 hours of the consultation, Wang declared, “God is ringing a bell in heaven.
 Time is up pretty soon.
 It’s time to get serious.”
 Decrying parochial “turf-ism,” he added, “The next chapter of church history has not yet been written.
 How it gets written depends very much upon what we do, or fail to do, today.”</p>

 <p>In response, participants plunged into a series of presentations and discussions during the next three days:</p>